 Because of Christ's call to serve the poor, the broken, and the outcast, students, faculty and staff are encouraged to reach out in the Spartanburg community to those in need.
+Students are welcome to connect with service opportunities through Kappa Sigma Alpha, our co-educational service fraternity.
 If you would like information about where you can serve, please see the Chaplain.